 On the other hand, the global civil society movements have tried to strengthen their influence over international politics.
-Wherever an international summit meeting gathers, a demonstration of global movements or movements for a different globalization is expected.
-These are citizens who protest against being excluded from representation within international organizations and pretend to have a say in international affairs.
+Wherever an international summit meeting gathers, a demonstration of global movements or movements for a different globalisation is expected.
+These are citizens who protest against being excluded from representation within international organisations and pretend to have a say in international affairs.
 They are the most genuine manifestation of the world unification movement and of the necessity, largely felt by young people, to deal with the great dramas of mankind.
-They are at present a varied mass of small and large groups, linked by a common situation (globalization).
+They are at present a varied mass of small and large groups, linked by a common situation (globalisation).
 It is a movement dragged by the current leading toward world unification, but lacking the instruments to rule this process.
 It is not yet aware of its institutional objectives, nor has it worked out a political strategy.
 It represents the future without politics.

 Two different polarities can be distinguished.
-On the one hand, there are the movements that have taken on the role of opposing international organizations and globalization itself, often resorting to violence, and consider the international organizations as non-reformable.
-At the opposite extreme, there are groups that are integrated in the state system, are recognized by international organizations and behave according to a reformist attitude of mind.
+On the one hand, there are the movements which have taken on the role of opposing international organisations and globalisation itself, often resorting to violence, and consider the international organisations as irreformable.
+At the opposite extreme, there are groups which are integrated in the state system, are recognised by international organisations and behave according to a reformist attitude of mind.
 They participate in international conferences in an advisory capacity and exert real influence on negotiations, as occurred in the Rome Conference that adopted the Statute of the ICC.

 The limit of most of these movements lies in that they have a one-sided perspective: each movement deals with one single problem.
-However, to the extent that they interpret new needs and are the protagonists of a process tending to redefine actors and roles of political life, we can formulate the hypothesis that they could become the vanguard of the international democracy movement.
+But to the extent that they interpret new needs and are the protagonists of a process tending to redefine actors and roles of political life, we can formulate the hypothesis that they can become the vanguard of the international democracy movement.

-All this proves that state-like structures such as a world parliament are indispensable pre-requisites for a full-fledged international democracy.
+All this proves that state-like structures such as a World Parliament are indispensable pre-requisites for a full-fledged international democracy.
 They provide the channels through which civil society can exert influence on the decision-making process.